cpouchon/ORTHOSKIM/README.md

 ```
 user$: (orthoskim-env) ~/ORTHOSKIM-v.1.6/src/AnoRef_nucrdna.py --single -in your_rdna_annotation_file -o output_directory -m nucrdna -fmt [genbank,embl]
 ```
 4. In the output directory set on the functions, a single FASTA file is generated per taxon of the annotations and per type of sequences (CDS in amino-acid sequences, rRNA or tRNA in nucleotide).
 The user can choose each file to use as seed sequences.
-Please to rename these files.
+Please rename these files.

 ## 6. Recommendations for hybrid enrichment libraries

 When lots of nuclear genes are targeted, as expected on hybrid enrichment libraries, we recommend users to reduce the maximal number of contigs allowed by reference during the preselection step, which can greatly speed up the *in silico* capture (l.
 34 of the config file).

 ```
-MAX_SEQS=2                                                                           ## [34] maximal number of contigs per reference used in BLAST for the pre-selection of contigs in the nucleus and busco modes.
-To speed up the capture in these modes, only one or two contig(s) can be preselected for each reference.
+MAX_SEQS=2                                                                           ## [34] maximum number of contigs per reference used in BLAST for pre-selection of contigs in the nucleus and busco modes.
+To speed up capture in these modes, only one or two contig(s) can be preselected for each reference.
 ```

 For the references, we supplied by default in ORTHOSKIM the last set of Angiosperms353 enriched with 560 new taxa (McLay et al. 2021).

 ## 7. Tutorial

 In this section, we provide a short tutorial to run ORTHOSKIM on the four RNAseq libraries used in the original paper to capture chloroplast, mitochondrial and ribosomal genes.
-This tutorial assumes that users have created the sample file, edited the config and the tools files and collect annotations files for the targeted compartments.
-By default, subsets of genomic annotations are given for Viridiplantae with ORTHOSKIM to quickly run the software.
-Here we use these annotations and keep the standard genetic code (GENETIC_CODE=1) in the config file, as this tutorial is focussed on plant model.
+This tutorial assumes that users have created the sample file, edited the config and the tools files, and collected annotation files for the targeted compartments.
+By default, subsets of genomic annotations are given for *Viridiplantae* with ORTHOSKIM to quickly run the software.
+Here we use these annotations and keep the standard genetic code (GENETIC_CODE=1) in the config file, as this tutorial is focused on plant models.

 ### 7.1 Load environment, download sequences